ridgereventar/2020u_Assignment2/README.txt

 Steps on downloading:
 1) Open the link given above, which will redirect you to my public github repository.
-2) Click on "Clone or download" button, and select download ZIP.
-3) Locate the ZIP file in file browser and open it to create a folder.
+2) Change directory into the folder you wish to clone our project
+3) use the url to clone.
 4) Open IntelliJ IDEA.
 5) Open the folder.
-6) the 'serverFolder' included contains the contents of the files in the server.

 Steps on Running the code:
 1) Run the Server.java file first to create the server.
    A msg will print out on the system to indicate that the server is up and listening.
 2) Run the Client.java file to create a client.
 3) The system will then wait for a command to be entered, use either of the following:
+   NOTE: the commands are entered in the 'Run' panel on intellij.
-   i) DIR (return filelist of the server) ii) UPLOAD <filename> (writes a newFile onto the server)
+   i) DIR (return file list of the server) ii) UPLOAD <filename> (writes a newFile onto the server)
       -> this command is followed by the user inputted contents of the file -> the file will end when the user types "DONE" on a newline.